-How often we hear that over 90% of this, or 95% of that, or even 99% of something else surprisingly dwarfs the remaining few percent in the calculation, and that our world and our lives seem to get almost squeezed out of existence in their appointed share of reality.
+How often do we hear that over 90% of this, or 95% of that, or even 99% of something else surprisingly dwarfs the remaining percents in the calculation, and that our world and our lives seem to get almost squeezed out of existence in their appointed share of reality?
 Are we really living in that little blue slice of the pie in the picture above?
 Take a look at some of the stats:

 99% of the space of the entire cosmos is empty.

 99% of every atom is also empty.